MegaCatYu/Aemulus-ported-Legacy-Mods/README.md

 Notice:
 If you have created one of the mods on here and would like it to be taken down, contact me at MegaCatYu#4608 at discord.gg/naoto.
-I'm extremely new to using Github repositories, so I apologize in advance for anything that looks unusual.
+I'm extremely new to creating Github repositories, so I apologize in advance for anything that looks unusual.